krugergui/Chess_Analysis_Titled_Tuesday/Readme.md

 The diagram below show the project structure consisting of many microservices container for the ETL process and a NoSQL Mongo Database.

+In red are the areas that are still in development.

 ![alt text](doc/images/diagram-export-8-12-2024-10_50_23-PM.png)

 Included in this project is a Jupyter Container that creates Spark Slaves and loads the data from the MongoDB container, this was not utilized in the data exploration.